 Learn more about creating a multi-cloud migration plan here.

-As Product Owner Flexible Engine, I manage the Orange Business Services cloud infrastructure solution designed in partnership with Huawei.
+As Product Owner of Flexible Engine, I manage the Orange Business cloud infrastructure solution designed in partnership with Huawei.

 Passionate about digital transformation and Open Innovation, with rich experience in its fields, I lead French and Chinese multidisciplinary teams to accelerate innovation and the launch of infrastructure solutions on the corporate market by pooling R&D (Research & Development) and technologies.
 One of my challenges: to deepen my knowledge of Chinese culture.